IBM/generate-insights-from-multiple-data-sources/Troubleshooting.md

-When we upload a csv to Db2 or Db2 Warehouse or any other database, the column names are which have spaces (Eg: First Name) is taken with an underscore (Eg: First_Name).
+When we upload a csv to Db2 or Db2 Warehouse or any other database, the column names which have spaces (Eg: First Name) are by default taken with an underscore (Eg: First_Name).

 I'll give you two ways to tackle this issue: